Home front during World War II: The Philippines

 As in most occupied countries, crime, looting, corruption, and black markets were endemic.
 With a view of building up the economic base of the Greater East Asia Co-Prosperity Sphere, the Japanese Army envisioned using the islands as a source of agricultural products needed by its industry.
-For example, Japan had a surplus of sugar from Taiwan, and a severe shortage of cotton, so they try to grow cotton on sugar lands with disastrous results.
+For example, Japan had a surplus of sugar from Taiwan, and a severe shortage of cotton, so they tried to grow cotton on sugar lands with disastrous results.
 They lacked the seeds, pesticides, and technical skills to grow cotton.
-Jobless farm workers flock to the cities, where there was minimal relief and few jobs.
+Jobless farm workers flocked to the cities, where there was minimal relief and few jobs.

 The Japanese Army also tried using cane sugar for fuel, castor beans and copra for oil, derris for quinine, cotton for uniforms, and abaca (hemp) for rope.
 The plans were very difficult to implement in the face of limited skills, collapsed international markets, bad weather, and transportation shortages.
 The program was a failure that gave very little help to Japanese industry, and diverted resources needed for food production.
 As Karnow reports, Filipinos "rapidly learned as well that 'co-prosperity' meant servitude to Japan's economic requirements."

 Living conditions were bad throughout the Philippines during the war.
 Transportation between the islands was difficult because of lack of fuel.
 Food was in very short supply, with sporadic famines and epidemic diseases.

 The Japanese tried to remove all Western and American cultural influences.
 They met fierce resistance when they tried to undermine the Catholic Church by arresting 500 Christian missionaries.
 The Filipinos came to feel morally superior to the brutal Japanese and rejected their advances.
 Newspapers and the media were tightly censored.
 The Japanese tried to reshape schools and impose the Japanese language.
 They formed neighborhood associations to inform on the opposition.